 This applies not only in the U.S., but also worldwide.
 That makes this account a great choice if you travel abroad often.
 It is easy to deposit checks — even without direct deposit — thanks to the mobile deposit feature in the app, which is well designed and simple to use.

 Just like with checking accounts, Schwab offers a single type of high-yield savings account.
 While the yield is not that high, there are no fees and there is no minimum balance.
 Transfers to and from your checking and brokerage accounts can be easily done through the mobile app.

 If you are looking for higher-yield savings, you may find better options elsewhere, but you may be looking at the hefty amount of restrictions that often come with those accounts.

 Charles Schwab money market accounts

-Charles Schwab offers a money-market account, and rates vary from 1.3% to 2.23%, which is very good compared to standard checking accounts.
+Charles Schwab offers a money-market account, with varying rates.
 There is no minimum balance to open one, but you must have at least a $1 balance to earn interest.
 Like other Schwab accounts, one of the biggest advantages to this account is that there are no fees.

 Charles Schwab CDs

 Another area where Schwab shines is in certificates of deposit.
 The APY is often over 3%, and terms vary from one month to 10 years.
 The only drawback is the $1,000 minimum balance, since many other banks offer similar products with no minimum.